guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 You can get an income from your pension pot that’s adjustable.
 This means you get a regular income but can change it  or take cash sums if you need to.

 You get 25% of your pot as a single, tax-free cash sum.
-The remainder is then invested to give you a regular income in your retirement, which is taxable.
+The rest is then invested to give you a regular income in your retirement, which is taxable.

 You’ll probably need to be involved in choosing and managing your investments.

 {: .info-notice--adjustable-income}
 $E
 **Example**
 You have a pension pot of £40,000.
 You take 25% tax free which is £10,000.
-You invest the remaining £30,000 in a fund to give you an adjustable income.
+You invest the other £30,000 in a fund to give you an adjustable income.
 Your fund grows by 3% every year.
 You take an income of £2,000 from it.
 Your fund will last you 20 years.
 $E

 Not all pension providers offer this option.
 If your provider doesn’t offer it, you can transfer your pot to another provider but you might have to pay a fee.

 ## How adjustable income works
-The provider you go with will offer you different investment funds with different risks.
+The provider you choose will offer you different investment funds with different risks.
 You pick the funds that are right for you and get a retirement income from your investments.
-You should think about how much you take out every year and how long you want your money to last.
+You should think about how much you want to take out every year and how long you want your money to last.

-Alternatively, a financial adviser can create a plan with you for how to invest your money.
+You may choose to get financial advice first.
+A financial adviser can help you create an investment plan for your money.
 They can advise you on how much you can take out to make the fund last as long as possible.
 An adviser will charge you for this.

-Your provider is likely to charge you for running your funds and whenever you get a payment.
+Your provider is likely to charge you fees for running your funds and whenever you get a payment.

 This option is also known as ‘flexi-access drawdown’.